guardianproject/gnupg-for-android/README.txt

 How to Build the Command Line Utilities
 ---------------------------------------

-git submodule init
-git submodule update
+git submodule --init update

-make -C external/ gnupg-install make -C external/ gnupg-static make -C external/ gpgme-install
+To compile the components individually you can use commands like: make -C external/ gnupg-install make -C external/ gnupg-static make -C external/ gpgme-install